yashmanne/yashmanne/README.md

 * Basic **C++** & **HTML/CSS**

 ### Hobbies
-* 🏀 Part-time hooper & avid fan with a penchant for supporting teams with great ball movement.
+* 🏀 Part-time hooper & avid fan with a penchant for supporting teams with great ball movement
-* 🎾 Summertime amateur & free agent aficionado (former Federer fanatic).
+* 🎾 Summertime amateur & free agent aficionado (former Federer fanatic)
-* 📚 Former frenetic reader trying to pair fiction with scientific papers.
+* 📚 Former frenetic reader trying to pair fiction with scientific papers
-* 🌄 Fair weather hiker purely in it for the views.
+* 🌄 Fair weather hiker purely in it for the views

 ### 🤝 Connect with me!
 * [LinkedIn](https://www.linkedin.com/in/yashwanth-manne/)